How Much Does a Professional Website Cost in the UK?

 Uncover the True Cost of Professional UK Websites in 2026

-For a local example, SO Web Designs — a creative agency in Aldershot, Hampshire specialising in WordPress, WooCommerce, online bookings and SEO — represents the kind of agency-level service many small businesses use: dependable, SEO-aware and backed by ongoing support.
+For a local example, SO Web Designs — a creative agency in Aldershot, Hampshire, specialising in WordPress, WooCommerce, online bookings, and SEO — represents the kind of agency-level service many small businesses use: dependable, SEO-aware, and backed by ongoing support.
 Read on for simple tables, checklists and no-nonsense scenarios to help you plan with confidence.

 Average website costs in the UK for 2026 — a quick overview